-Students will be notified of acceptance by mail.
-At the time of acceptance, students will need to complete a criminal background check at www.asumhbackground.com.
+At the time of acceptance, students will need to complete a Criminal Background Check at www.asumhbackground.com.
 Students who have previously been convicted of a crime may be restricted from certain clinical facilities and may be ineligible to take the NCLEX-PN.
 It is possible to complete a program of study at ASUMH and be denied the opportunity to take the NCLEX-PN by the Arkansas State Board of Nursing.

-After being admitted to the Practical Nursing program, the student will present the following to the class instructor the first week of class:
+After being admitted to the Practical Nursing program, the student will present the following to the class instructor the first week of class.
+Note: Students must maintain immunizations and certifications while in the program.

 - 1. Proof of negative PPD tuberculin skin test or negative chest x-ray if the skin test is positive. - 2.
 Proof of Tetanus/Diphtheria immunization. - 3.
-Documentation of completion or initiation of the hepatitis series.
-Students must complete the first hepatitis vaccine before entering the clinical area in the first semester. - 4.
-Proof of CPR certification.
-(A CPR course will be offered at the beginning of the semester.
-The student will be responsible for the additional cost of the CPR course.)
+Documentation of completion or initiation of the Hepatitis series.
+Students must complete the first Hepatitis vaccine before entering the clinical area in the first semester. - 4.
+Proof of current American Heart Association Healthcare Provider CPR certification

 Students whose primary language is not English must score 79 or higher on reading, listening and writing skills and 23 or higher on speaking skills on the TOEFL.
-An official score report must be submitted.
+An official score report must be submitted with the Practical Nursing Program Application.
 This is a requirement of the Arkansas State Board of Nursing.